Skip to main content

 php bin/console doctrine:migrations:migrate

-Check out PostgreSQL tuning, you should not run the default PostgreSQL configuration in production.
+Check out the PostgreSQL configuration page.
+You should not run the default PostgreSQL configuration in production!

 Install RabbitMQ